yyjqr/agents-for-smart-life/docs/source/workflows/about/react-agent.md

 * `pass_tool_call_errors_to_agent`: Defaults to `True`.
 If set to `True`, the agent will pass tool call errors to the agent.
 If set to `False`, the agent will raise an exception.

-* `normalize_tool_input_quotes`: Defaults to `True`.
-When JSON parsing of the tool input fails and this is `True`, the agent attempts a fallback that replaces single quotes with double quotes and retries parsing.
-Set to `False` to bypass normalization and pass the raw string to the tool (useful when inputs contain SQL or other quote‑sensitive content).

 * `description`:  Defaults to `"ReAct Agent Workflow"`.
 When the ReAct agent is configured as a function, this config option allows us to control the tool description (for example, when used as a tool within another agent).

 * `system_prompt`:  Optional.
 Allows us to override the system prompt for the ReAct agent.